By Michael Mead, Director, LiveWell.Coach | 31 January 2019

 Through random mutation and natural selection, we’ve inherited unhelpful adaptational consequences as well as helpful ones.
 There is a constant struggle between emotion and cognition, these systems have evolved independently, each with their own unique usefulness.

 Emotions help us to respond effectively to immediate physical threats but with psychological threats, they can wreak havoc.
-Psychological threats can cause pain through sustained periods of attention, negative thought, anxiety and stress and just as the short term pleasure we get from binge eating is not a long term sustainable solution to whatever pain that is masking, engaging the habit of justification as our solution is equally unhelpful and damaging to us in the long term.
+Psychological threats can cause pain through sustained periods of attention, negative thought, anxiety and stress and just as the short term pleasures we seek are not always good long term sustainable solutions to that type of pain, engaging the habit of justification as our solution is equally unhelpful and damaging to us in the long term.

 Being trapped in justification is like having our minds temporarily hijacked.
 A more effective and sustainable solution is therefore likely to lie outside of any concept of the mind.